Sangarshanan/mit6.824/notes/raft.md

 **Ensures that the state machine executes exactly the same commands in the same order.**

 This rule might be broken if a follower might goes down while the leader commits several log entries, then it could be elected leader and overwrite these entries with new ones, as a result different state machines might execute different command sequences.

+So now do we ensure safety when a leader or one of the followers crashes ?

+### Leader Crashes

+Raft handles inconsistencies by forcing the followers log to duplicate the leaders, meaning that conflicting entries in a followers log can be overwritten by the entries in the leaders log.
+To make the logs between a leader and follower consistent, the leader first finds the latest index at which their logs are identical, deletes all the entries in the followers log after that index, and then sends the follower the entries in its own log that come after that point.

+**When can a new leader to overwrite its followers logs?**

-This can be avoided with a simple rule called **Leader Completeness** which ensures that the leader for any given term con- tains all of the entries committed in previous terms
+This can be avoided with a simple rule called **Leader Completeness** which ensures that the leader for any given term contains all of the entries committed in previous terms

 **The leader for any given term contains all of the entries committed in previous terms**